 - Adrenocorticotropin (ACTH), to stimulate the production of cortisol, an important stress hormone that helps maintain blood pressure and other vital functions in the body

 - Thyroid-stimulating hormone (TSH), to regulate the body’s metabolism and energy

 - Luteinizing hormone (LH) and follicle-stimulating hormone (FSH), to regulate testicular function in men and ovarian function in women

 The cause of pituitary disorders is largely unknown.
-Radiation treatment of the brain (for other disorders) has been shown to contribute to pituitary problems.
-Other causes include injury, Rathke’s cleft cyst (a non-cancerous growth on the pituitary), and Sheehan’s syndrome and lymphocytic hypophysitis, both rare conditions often related to pregnancy.
+Radiation treatment of the brain (for other disorders) has been shown to contribute to low pituitary function.
+Other causes include pituitary tumors, trauma, Rathke’s cleft cyst (a non-cancerous growth on the pituitary), and Sheehan’s syndrome and lymphocytic hypophysitis, both rare conditions often related to pregnancy.

 - Muscle weakness

 - Development of a hump on the upper back